Privacy and cookies

 What kinds of personal data do we collect?

 The personal data we collect might include your name, date of birth, address, National Insurance number, or other information that identifies you.
-If necessary, we might also collect what is called ‘special category’ data – that is, sensitive information such as Police/health information.
+If necessary, we might also collect what is called ‘special category’ data – that is, sensitive information such as medical/health information, racial or ethnic origin, sex or gender, religious beliefs and political opinions.

 How do we collect your personal data?